nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**
+1. User request to rename tag with new name
+2. AddressBook asks for confirmation to rename tag
+3. User confirms request
+4. AddressBook renames tag to new tag specified by new name

+**Extensions**

+2a.
+No tags exist

+> Use case ends

+3a.
+User denies request

+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.